 - Students who are not certified as teachers may need to consider whether or not a school's guidance counselor program offers additional education classes, such as classroom management or cognitive development, which are needed to meet some states' licensure requirements.

-- If students plan on working at inner city schools, they might want to select a school that offers classes in bilingual education, cross-cultural counseling theory or a relevant foreign language.
+- Students who want to work at schools with diverse populations may look for programs that include classes in bilingual education, cross-cultural counseling theory or a relevant foreign language.

 There are numerous highly ranked schools that offer master's degree programs in guidance counseling.
-These programs can provide students with the necessary training needed for state licensure and to work in the field.
+These programs can provide students with the necessary training needed for state licensure and future work in the field.